1880 to 2022: Stories of Death And Gin

 The Deadline combines autobiography, anthropological ethnography and comedy to discuss mental health and addiction taboos.
 It will tell quirky darkly humorous stories of inter-generational family resilience, Irish-Australian migration and family business to explore if we really have learned any lessons about how we treat mental health and addiction issues over the last 200 years.
 It will combine research, family history, religious and political commentary to look at changes over time.

-The legacy of John and Bridget
+The legacy of the Goldrush

 Content warning: discussions of suicide and addiction.
 Image is death ledger from October 29th, 1888 at Kilmore Shire.
 John Brady.
 Brewer.
 Male age 49 years.
 Result of inquiry – Death from a wound in the throat, inflicted by himself while in a state of insanity.
 Inquiry held Oct 31st 1888, Patrick O’Neill J.P.